bilzard/aws-sam-localstack-example/README.md

 ### Package & Deploy

-Run `deploy.sh` script which wraps both `sam package` and `sam deploy` commands:

 ```
 cd sam-project/script
 STAGE=dev sh deploy.sh
 ```

-## How to Decouple Your Code from the Cloud Platform?
+## Keep Your Code Loosely Coupled to the Cloud Platform

-Generally speaking, any dependency in your code on the cloud platform (ex. s3, dynamo DB etc.) prevents your code from local testing.
-The most orthodox solution is to use the pattern called **dependency injection**.

-For example, in the test code below, since the function code has dependency on `AWS.S3`, you can't test the function loccally.
+If you want to access the managed services from your Lambda functions, local testing will be difficult.
+Use dependency injection to avoid this.

+The following code uses S3's client library, so it is difficult to test locally.

 ```js
 const AWS = require('aws-sdk');